SIGNATURE NEWBORN SESSION PREP GUIDE

 When will I get my order?

-Once you have placed your order at your viewing and ordering appointment, you can expect your digital download containing your purchased digital images to be sent to you via a link in an email within 1 week, whilst USB/Print orders will be ready for collection from our studio in approximately 3 weeks time.
-If you have ordered wall art or an album then these will be ready to collect in around 4-6 weeks time.
+Once you have placed your order at your viewing and ordering appointment, you can expect your digital download containing your purchased digital images to be sent to you via a link in an email within 1 week, whilst print orders will be ready for collection from our studio in approximately 3 weeks time.
+If you have ordered wall art or an album then these will be ready to collect in around 6-8 weeks time.

 Where is your studio?